AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/language-support/prepare-sales-insight-for-multi-lingual-support-in-salesforce.md

    ![](assets/image2015-7-6-16-3a5-3a47.png)

-1. A interface do Salesforce agora está no idioma selecionado.
-Você pode clicar no botão **+** para ver todas as guias disponíveis.
+1. Sua interface do Salesforce agora está no idioma selecionado.
+Você pode clicar no link **+** ícone para ver todas as guias disponíveis.

    ![](assets/image2015-7-6-16-3a6-3a10.png)